 At a glance

 - Politics: Prime Minister David Cameron, from the centre-right Conservative Party, heads a coalition with the UK's third party, the Liberal Democrats.
-There has been devolution of some political powers from London to Scotland and Wales have a degree of political autonomy.
+Scotland and Wales have a degree of political autonomy.
 A vote on Scottish independence is due in 2014.

 - Economy: The UK is striving to recover from a slump that followed the 2008 global financial crisis.
 Austerity measures aim to tackle a large budget deficit.
 London's financial industry is a significant part of the services-based economy